+4.2.1 GTIN Management

+The Global Trade Item Number (GTIN) Management Standard is designed to help industry take consistent decisions about the unique identification of trade items in open supply chains.
+When taking decisions about product identification, it is important to understand the differences between a NEW product and changes to an existing product.

+4.2.1.1 New product

+A 'new product' is defined as a product that does not currently exist or has not been available for sale and is an addition to the brand owner's portfolio/is new to the marketplace.

+4.2.1.2 Product Change

+An existing product, currently in the brand owner's portfolio and available in the marketplace whose attributes have been changed.
+The following guiding principles should be considered by any brand owner when introducing changes to an existing product and also when developing a GTIN assignment strategy for a new product:

+4.2.1.2.1 Guiding principles

+At least one of the guiding principles must apply for a GTIN change to be required:

+Figure 4.2: guiding principles when changing a product

+4.2.2 The language on the packaging is changed

+If a language is added to the packaging the GTIN does not change: all that has happened is that a new market has been added, and this does not affect existing buyers.
+If a language is dropped and/or replaced on the packaging the GTIN does have to be changed: a market has been dropped and this could affect partners in the rest of the supply chain.

+Figure 4.3: examples of a product in different packaging

-The Kalanchoe has been given the brand name TiSento, with the associated packaging and appearance, and is allocated a new GTIN.
-The brand name is changed If a product has a brand name and this is changed the GTIN must also be changed.
-The packaging is changed If the dimensions of a product are changed by more than 10% (increase or decrease) a new GTIN must be allocated.
+The kalanchoe has been given the brand name TiSento, with the associated packaging and appearance, and is allocated a new GTIN.

+4.2.3 The brand name is changed

+If a product has a brand name and this is changed, the GTIN must also be changed.

+4.2.4 The packaging is changed

+If the dimensions of a product are changed by more than 20% (increase or decrease) a new GTIN must be allocated.
 At the end of the chain the product must fit on the retailer's shelf.
 Dimensions are also important in the logistics process (e.g. loading).
 In the logistics process this rule only applies if the GTIN has been allocated to a standard packaging.
 This does not apply, therefore, to a barrel that serves as a load carrier.

+Note:

-Note: A 'live' product from the floriculture sector can change in appearance and size after the grower has delivered it.
+A 'living' product from the floriculture sector can change in appearance and size after the grower has delivered it.
 This does not affect the way the item is coded: it is not allocated a different GTIN.

-Random mix Where there is a random mix of products and the mix is changed a new GTIN is not needed.
-A new code for each change in the mix would mean vast numbers of new codes, which is not desirable.
-A good example is a set of different plants with coloured leaves in a decorative pot.
-Each mix can be different, but it is always presented as the same product and ordered as such.
-A mixed bunch of flowers where the mix is of colours, not of flower varieties, may also be covered by this rule.
-At trade unit level (barrel or rolly level) an example is the 'spring cart': a mix of plants is available and the mix can be different each time.
-Note: A random mix must be based on a mix where it is known in advance whether products subject to plant health requirements may be included.
+4.2.5 Manufacturing/production

-The random mix in a bunch of flowers is not allocated a new GTIN if the mix criteria remain the same (spring bouquet/pink shades, etc.).
-Manufacturing/production If a product is grown at a different nursery, that does not result in a different GTIN.
+If a product is grown at a different nursery, this does not result in a different GTIN.
 The same applies if the same products are bought from another grower and then traded under your own name.

+Note:

-Note: The same products grown in a different country may constitute a different product: foreign production of the same cultivar can sometimes result in a difference in colour intensity and/or durability.
+The same product grown in a different country may constitute a different product: foreign production of the same cultivar can sometimes result in a difference in colour intensity and/or durability.
 There may also be differences in the plant health requirements.
 In such cases you allocate a new GTIN.

+4.2.6 Price

-Price If the packaging of a product states a particular recommended retail price set by the producer, the GTIN changes when this price is changed.
+If the packaging of a product states a particular recommended retail price set by the producer, the GTIN changes when this price is changed.
 If a price has been marked at the retailer's request and that price is changed, the GTIN remains the same.
-Seasonal products If a product is specially adapted for a holiday, e.g. Easter, the GTIN needs to be changed.